pfsense/docs/source/wireless/supported-wireless-cards.rst

 Supported Wireless Cards
 ========================

-pfSense includes built in wireless capabilities that turn a pfSense firewall into a wireless access point, use a wireless 802.11 connection as a WAN connection, or both.
+pfSense® software includes built in wireless capabilities that turn a pfSense firewall into a wireless access point, use a wireless 802.11 connection as a WAN connection, or both.

 Recommended Wireless Cards
 --------------------------

-There are a variety of wireless cards supported in FreeBSD, and pfSense includes support for every card supported by FreeBSD.
+There are a variety of wireless cards supported in FreeBSD, and pfSense software includes support for every card supported by FreeBSD.
 Some are supported better than others.
 Most pfSense developers work with Atheros hardware, so it tends to be the most recommended hardware.
 Many have success with other cards as well.

 Wireless cards from big name vendors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~